 Certification Pathways During COVID-19

-- If you hold current National Registry certification and wish to gain MA EMS certification, click here
+- If you hold current National Registry (not provisional) certification and wish to gain MA EMS certification, click here

-- If your MA EMS certification has expired within the past two years and wish to reinstate (not temporary certification) your expired certification, click here.
+- If your MA EMS certification has expired and you wish to reinstate (not temporary certification) your expired certification, click here.

 - If you are interested in Temporary MA EMS certification, please see the instructions below.